-In early 1984, the nearby village of St Michael’s on Wyre experienced significant and persistent flooding, with the pumping activity at Abbeystead being widely attributed by residents as a major contributing factor, as it significantly increasing the amount of water in the Wyre drainage basin.
-In response, the NWWA organised a tour of the facility for concerned villagers, hoping to alleviate concerns that the valve house was a responsible for the flooding.
+In early 1984, the nearby village of St Michael’s on Wyre experienced significant and persistent flooding.
+The pumping activity at Abbeystead was widely attributed by residents as a major contributing factor, significantly increasing the amount of water in the Wyre drainage basin.
+In response, the NWWA organised a tour of the facility for concerned villagers, hoping to alleviate concerns that the valve house was responsible for the flooding.
 On the 23rd May 1984, 36 residents arrived at the site for a tour and demonstration of the pumping facility.
 Accompanied by eight NWWA personnel, the visit commenced with an underground tour that would showcase the site’s system of valves at work.

 Before the day of the tour, a drought across Lancashire meant that the pumping station had been dormant for 17 days.
 Unknown to the NWWA, during that time underground deposits of methane, originating from a coal seam nearly a mile below the pipeline, had steadily seeped into the empty water pipes.